-If you or your family need to make a claim, call us and speak to a member of our experienced claims team on 03456 00 04 93, Monday to Friday, 8.30am to 5.30pm (call charges will vary).
+If you or your family need to make a claim, call us and speak to a member of our experienced claims team on 03456 00 04 93, call charges will vary.
 They will help you through the process and explain what is required to make and settle a claim.

 If you have any questions about your policy you should contact your financial adviser in the first instance.
-You can also contact us using the details below.
+You can also phone, email or write to us.